Elor-Itz/HexGame/README.md

 ### 🔄 The Swap Rule

-`Player 1` gains the initiative, and will therefore have a major advantage.
-If checked at the game setup, `Player 2` will have the choice to swap colors with `Player 1` after the first turn, effectively becoming `Player 1`.
+`Player 1` always gains the initiative, and will therefore have a major advantage.
+If checked at the game setup, `Player 2` will have the choice to swap moves with `Player 1` after the first turn.

 ### 🎨 Color Schemes